Bempton

 Bempton is a village and civil parish in the East Riding of Yorkshire, England, near the border with North Yorkshire.
 It is near the North Sea coast and Flamborough Head, and is situated about 4 mi north of Bridlington.
 It lies on the B1229 road between Speeton and Flamborough.
 It is served by Bempton railway station which is on the Yorkshire Coast Line that runs between Hull and Scarborough.

-The parish of Bempton also contains Buckton village, which is situated directly next to Bempton.
+The parish of Bempton also contains Buckton village, which is situated directly to the west of Bempton.
 According to the 2011 UK census, Bempton parish had a population of 1,040, a slight decrease on the 2001 UK census figure of 1,050.

 History

 Bronze Age pit dwellings have been discovered near Bempton.

+The name Bempton derives from the Old English bēamtūn meaning 'settlement made of wooden beams' or 'settlement near a tree'.

+Bempton used to be home to RAF Bempton, an early warning station.
+It was established in the Second World War as a radar station.
+It was finally closed in 1972.
+Some of the old buildings are still visible from the cliff top.
+The former RAF camp site is now a caravan park.

 From the mediaeval era until the 19th century Bempton was part of Dickering Wapentake.
 Between 1894 and 1974 Bempton was a part of the Bridlington Rural District, in the East Riding of Yorkshire.
 Between 1974 and 1996 it was part of the Borough of North Wolds (later Borough of East Yorkshire), in the county of Humberside.